ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

       // })
     }

 Now let's update Gruntfile to log the current config.
-We need to see what we did, after all.
+We need to see what we did, after all:

     module.exports = function (grunt) {